hashicorp/terraform-provider-azurerm/website/docs/d/private_link_service.html.markdown

 The `nat_ip_configuration` block exports the following:

-* `name` - The name of primary private link service NAT IP configuration.
+* `name` - The name of private link service NAT IP configuration.

 * `private_ip_address` - The private IP address of the NAT IP configuration.